A geometric model for the derived category of gentle algebras: Surfaces with boundaries for gentle algebras

 When we study gentle algebras in Section \ref{sect::gentle-algebras}, we will obtain ribbon graphs endowed with one additional piece of information.
 We will call these \emph{marked ribbon graph}, and we define them as follows.

-\begin{definition} A \emph{marked ribbon graph} is a ribbon graph $\Gamma$ together with a map $m:V\to E$ such that for every vertex $v\in V$, $m(v)\in s^{-1}(v)$. \end{definition} In other words, a marked ribbon graph is a ribbon graph in which we have chosen one half-edge $m(v)$ around each vertex $v$.
+\begin{definition} A \emph{marked ribbon graph} is a ribbon graph $\Gamma$ together with a map $m:V\to E$ such that for every vertex $v\in V$, $m(v)\in s^{-1}(v)$.
+A \emph{graded marked ribbon graph} is a marked ribbon graph with a degree map~$d$ as in Definition~\ref{defi::ribbonGraph}, with the difference that~$d$ does not assign an integer to the pairs~$\left(m(v), \sigma(m(v)) \right)$ with~$v\in V$. \end{definition} In other words, a marked ribbon graph is a ribbon graph in which we have chosen one half-edge $m(v)$ around each vertex $v$.

 If $\Gamma$ is a marked ribbon graph, we can construct its ribbon surface $S_\Gamma$ like in Definition \ref{defi::ribbon-surface}.
 Moreover, with the additional information given by the map $m$, we can do the following: